Hlings/AcroFOD/README.md

 - Provide more training logs and pretrained checkpoints.
 - Provide more tools and instructions for processing the raw data.

+**The above data has been uploaded.
+I will share the links this week.**

 ### Requirements and Preparing data
 This repo is based on [YOLOv5 repo](https://github.com/ultralytics/yolov5).
 Please follow that repo for installation and preparation.
+The version I built for this project is YOLO v5 3.0.
+The proposed methods are also easy to be migrated into advanced YOLO versions.

 ### Training
 1. Modify the config of the data in the data subfolders.
 Please refer to the instructions in the yaml file.